Signs You May Need Gutter Guards

 Types of Gutter Guards

-- Brush guards are made of large brush bristles that sit inside your gutters, stopping debris while allowing water to pass through.
-Brush guards cost around $4.04 per linear foot.
+- Brush guards are made of large brush bristles that sit inside your gutters, catching debris while allowing water to pass through.
+On average, you can expect to pay $4.04 per linear foot for brush guards.